stephenlaichaowen/landing-page-sapper-app/README.md

 Clone this repo and and place under `sapper-app` directory

-Rename this project for example, `landing-page-sapper-app`
+Rename this project to for example, `landing-page-sapper-app`

 Change directory
 ```